kimbjerge/insectDCT/README.md

 # insectsDCT
-This project contains Python code for processing time-lapse images (resized to 1920x1080 pixel) from insect camera traps.
+This project contains Python code for processing time-lapse recorded images from insect camera traps.
-Code to detect, classify, and track insects with a background of plants and flowers.
+It contains code to detect, classify, and track insects with various backgrounds of plants and flowers.
-(detection, classification, tracking.
-Floral cover estimation will be added later.)
+(Detection, classification, and tracking, where floral cover estimation will be added later.)

+Tracking should be used for high time-lapse recordings (0.33 - 1fps); otherwise, typical time-lapse intervals are 30 - 60 seconds.
+Full-sized images are resized to 1920x1080 pixels for detection with YOLO11.
+Insects detected with bounding boxes are cropped with rectangular windows and resized to 128x128 pixels for classification with CNN models.

 ## The algorithms used are described in the papers: